Jacksonville Center for the Performing Arts: History

 Commissioned in 1955, the City of Jacksonville approved a new civic auditorium and a municipal coliseum, to help brighten the scenery around the riverfront.
 In 1957, the site was purchased from the Seaboard Air Line Railroad.
 At the same time, Mayor W. Haydon Burns successfully lobbied the Atlantic Coast Line Railroad to move its headquarters from North Carolina to Jacksonville.
 Thus, construction began on the auditorium and the Atlantic Coastline Building (now CSX Building) both began in 1957.

 On December 7, 1957, the Seaboard Docks were demolished to make way for the forthcoming auditorium.
 The site was prepared via bulk heading the shoreline of the St. Johns River.
 This involved walling out the shoreline and adding fill dirt.
-The original site of the municipal coliseum (now where the Jacksonville Landing sits) was moved further along the riverbank and opened in 1960 along with the Atlantic Coastline Building.
+The original site of the municipal coliseum (now where the Riverfront Plaza sits) was moved further along the riverbank and opened in 1960 along with the Atlantic Coastline Building.
 The Civic Auditorium was opened on September 16, 1962, with a performance by the Jacksonville Symphony Orchestra.
 The center served as a replacement for the aging Duval County Armory and became the preferred mid-sized concert venue alongside the Florida Theatre.
 The civic auditorium consisted of the main auditorium, "Exhibition Hall" and the "Little Theater".

 By the 1990s, the auditorium developed a bad reputation amongst music acts.
 Like the coliseum, the venue was known for its poor acoustics.
 This caused many concerts to be moved to Tallahassee or Gainesville.
 In 1993, Mayor Ed Austin proposed the River City Renaissance Plan.
 A portion of the $235 million bond was allocated to the renovation of the facility and the construction of a new convention center, replacing the underused Prime F. Osborn III Convention Center (although this did not come to fruition).

 Construction began in 1995.
 It was headed by KBJ Architects, Rothman, Rothman & Heineman, Kirkegaard Associates and Jones & Phillips Associates, Inc. The original auditorium was gutted and divided into three facilities.
 In 1994, local newspaper, The Florida Times-Union, purchased naming rights for $3 million.
 The renovated facility also included a lounge, art gallery and lobby.
 The lobby areas included marble column (dating back to 1913) from the Barnett National Bank Building and art from the Museum of Contemporary Art Jacksonville.

 The center reopened on February 8, 1997, with a performance by the FSCJ Artist Series.

 In January 2022, the city-owned concert hall would drop the Times-Union name and would be known as the Jacksonville Center for the Performing Arts until they secured a new naming sponsor.